 Nonetheless, it could make the difference between keeping your puppy and the alternative.

-Work with your puppy and watch how the dog responds to training cues and discipline.
-You may need to modify your approach, and always remember to keep training sessions short and fun.
+Work with your puppy and watch how it responds to training cues and discipline.
+You may need to modify your approach.
+Always remember to keep training sessions short and fun.

 Aggression caused by illness